hatonthecat/Free-Energy-Foundation/README.md

 Depending on what is considered "efficient," and how much performance you're seeking from a processor.
 A 1990s Pentium 1 is solar powerable on 32 and 22nm.
 Intel and Samsung are IDMs that can produce these chips: https://en.wikipedia.org/wiki/Integrated_device_manufacturer

-Nvidia, Apple and other top semiconductors (including the companies mentioned above) could also design a Pentium II & III at 2nm or 3nm, and it would run quite efficiently at a reasonable speed- 300MHz, maybe not 900MHz- at less than 10mW.
+Nvidia, Apple and other top semiconductors (including the companies mentioned above) could also design a Pentium II & III at 2nm or 3nm, and it would run quite efficiently at a reasonable speed- 300MHz, maybe not 900MHz- at less than 10mW. https://www.techrxiv.org/users/814616/articles/1270555-a-heuristic-method-for-designing-solar-circuits A Pentium II could even be integrated with 64MB of RAM in 4mm^2 at 2nm or 1.8nm/1.4nm and likely consume less than 10mW, if set to 233MHz or so.

 But will they manufacture it?
 Very, very, very unlikely.
 In fact the Claremont demo by Intel was partly funded by a Department of Energy grant.

 No additional questions & answers available at this time.